JeffreyCA/spotify-recently-played-readme/README.md

 # Spotify Recently Played README
-Show off your recently played Spotify tracks on your GitHub profile README.
+Display your recently played Spotify tracks on your GitHub profile README.
 Powered by [Vercel](https://vercel.com).

+> Check out [lastfm-recently-played-readme](https://github.com/JeffreyCA/lastfm-recently-played-readme) for a similar integration for Last.fm scrobbles.

 ## Getting Started
 Click the button below to connect your Spotify account with the Vercel app.
 This is needed to access your recently played tracks.